HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 7.4.
 Retired Persons

-Retired expats from within the EU reaching the official age of retirement and covered by an E121 are not liable for social security contributions, or the social charges, on their state pension, government service pension, or private pension.
+Retired persons from within the EEA reaching the official age of retirement and covered by an S1/E121 health certificate are not liable for social security contributions or social harges on their pension income.

-You will not be liable for compulsory health insurance contributions, as you will be covered through E121 arrangements.
+Those from the EEA on an S1 will not be liable for compulsory health insurance contributions, as you will be covered through the S1 arrangements.

-When you also consider that the level of local property rates and income tax in France are comparatively low, it is no wonder that many commentators consider France a tax haven for retired persons from within the EU.
+When you also consider that the income tax system in France is generous to those on low to middle incomes, it is no wonder that many commentators consider France a tax haven for retired persons from within the EEA and certain other countries!

 Next: Early Retirees